-From the Upper Parking Lot, cross a large bridge over Stevens Gulch, on a highly-visible and well-trafficked trail.
 To your left is a long and obvious ridge wall connecting Ganley Mountain to Mount Edwards.
 To your right is the bulk of Kelso Mountain.
 The alpine valley you’ll enter is quite picturesque and will offer fantastic views of your target summits as you continue on.

 The first 14er you’ll see is Grays, though views of Torreys appear shortly after.
 Unless you are hiking in thick fog, the trail is tough to lose, with enormous rock cairns and wide tread to help you out.
 The trail has gone through some extensive restoration thanks to the Colorado Fourteeners Initiative and dozens of volunteers.
 If you see some of them, make sure to thank them for the work!